cpoff/jamdocs2/docs/event-workflow.md

 That creates your new meeting/event without making it visible to the public.
 At this point everything is still private.

 Two things require approvals: the associated documents, and the meeting itself.
 - Sheila will deliver approved documents, which should be attached to the meeting in Outlook.
-Documents will require specific naming convention.
+Documents  require specific naming convention.
 [See below](/event-workflow#document-naming-convention)
 - The second approval (for the entire meeting) will also come from Sheila.
 Once the whole meeting is approved, go into the event in Outlook and add the <b style="color:green;">Green category</b>.
-Ideally approval will be given exactly one week in advance of the meeting itself.

 The sole purpose of the <b style="color:green;">Green</b> category is to indicate status, with <b style="color:green;">Green</b> being equivalent to LIVE.
 If it's <b style="color:green;">Green</b>, it's eligible to be viewed by the public.
 That's why the category should only be added once past the approvals threshold.
 Without the <b style="color:green;">Green</b> category it's not eligible and will not appear on the public PAG calendar.
 There shouldn't be any need to change the category once the docs & event are approved and set to <b style="color:green;">Green</b>.

 Once the event/meeting is approved you can also add <b>external attendees</b>.
 They will get a copy of the meeting invitation via e-mail along with all subsequent updates to the Outlook event.
-Make sure you only add them one week (7 days) before the meeting.
-Also know that they will get every subsequent update to the meeting/event invitation in Outlook, no matter how minor.
+Make sure you only add them once the event has been fully built and approved.
+Attendees get every subsequent update to the meeting/event invitation in Outlook, no matter how minor.
 So make sure you have 100% sign off on the original pre-event invitation as it is intended to be the only communication sent via Outlook.

-The website version of the event will be an exact mirror of the Outlook event pulled automatically via API that hhas front-end logic looking specifically for items in the <b style="color:green;">Green</b> category that are no more than 7 days in the future.
+The website version of the event will be an exact mirror of the Outlook event pulled automatically via API that has front-end logic looking specifically for items in the <b style="color:green;">Green</b> category that are no more than 7 days in the future.

 ## Document naming convention
 COMMITTEE ACRONYM YYYY-MM-DD TITLE OF CONTENTS.pdf